quartzjer/loopy/README.md

 2. The writer model receives both the original text and editor feedback
 3. The writer generates an improved version
 4. This process repeats for the specified number of loops

+## Git Integration

+When using the `--git` flag, Loopy will:
+1. Create a new branch named after your input file
+2. Commit changes after each refinement loop
+3. Use editor feedback as commit messages
+4. Leave you ready to push or create a PR when done

 ## Contributing